-For example, if you forget the order of your Field moves you would have to speak to the judge and they would prompt you to remind you what comes next.
+Once your test begins talking to your coach (or anyone else) is not allowed until your test is over unless you get a re-skate.
+For example, if you forget the order of your Skills you would have to speak to the judge and they would prompt you to remind you what comes next.

 Dress tidy.
 There used to be very conservative expectations for ice skating test attire; plain black skating dress for girls/ladies and black skating trousers and top for boys/gents and zero decoration.
 These days bright colours and bling aren’t frowned upon, but the body outline must be clean with well fitted sleeves/top/trousers.
 This is to reflect that you are taking part in a sport activity where body lines are important.
 It’s a good idea to make sure hair is tidy too.

 You’ll hear your blade noises more than ever before!
-It’s a good idea to have skated on a “quiet” session before the big day if your rink usually has background music playing whenever someone isn’t playing their routines.
-That way the quiet rink won’t be too unsettling and you can even work with your coach on getting blade noise down, especially those pesky toe pick scrapes!
+It’s a good idea to have skated on a “quiet” session before the big day if your rink usually has loud music playing.
+That way a quieter rink won’t be too unsettling and you can even work with your coach on getting blade noise down, especially those pesky toe pick scrapes!

-If you’ve been awarded a re-skate, you are close to a pass mark and the judge wants to give you a chance to nail your correction.
-See it for what it is, an opportunity rather than a poisoned chalice.
+If you’ve been awarded a re-skate, you are close to a passing score.
+The judge wants to give you a chance to nail your correction.
+See it for what it is, an opportunity to pass!

 Useful links for NISA UK Test Info

-- Ice Dance Test Manual
+- British Ice Skating Skills Test

-- Pairs Test Manual
+- British Ice Skating Singles Test Manual

 - NISA Test Application Forms Page (Regular and Competitive)